johnwargo/pi-weather-station/readme.md

 	@lxterminal -e /home/pi/pi_weather/start-station.sh

-To save your changes, press ctrl-O then press the Enter key.
+To save your changes, press ctrl-o then press the Enter key.
 Next, press ctrl-x to exit the nano application.

 Reboot the Raspberry Pi.
 When it restarts, both python processes should execute in a terminal window as shown in Figure 4.